 Q. How about compared to life principles?

 Principles are often recalled as dos and don’ts, and their formation is often considered an objective response to a person’s lived experience.
 Whereas the meaningful moment describes the rationale behind the principles, are more likely to be remembered in narrative form, and can embrace a high degree of subjectivity.
-(Well articulated life principles often include a rationale, but these are often considered objective by their creator).
+(Well-articulated life principles often include a rationale, but these are often considered objective by their creator).

 Q. Or compared to a belief system?

 A belief system is what we believe to be true regardless of whether there is any evidence to support our point of view, with religion being a prime example.
-It is mostly formed in childhood, based on observations of how to behave appropriately, think and act, and is updated as a wider range of contexts are experienced.
+This system is mostly formed in childhood, based on observations of how to behave appropriately, think and act, and is updated as a wider range of contexts are experienced.
 Exposure to other belief systems e.g. through a new work environment, or overseas travel, often nudges us to adapt-to-survive or double-down on our beliefs.
 A new experience can nudge us to reassess our beliefs, and the process of doing so can generate a meaningful moment.

 Why pay attention to meaningful moments?